Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

 ![Gender across Space Program](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/nasa_gender_year_ch.png)

-There was one additional step to make a dataframe that was the count totals I needed rather than allowing the platform to build it on it's own.
+There was one additional step to make a dataframe that was the count totals I needed rather than allowing the platform to build it on its own.
 Here is a snapshot of the code that made the above chart:

 ```python
 # Create data summary to plot